Having got married and also attended a vast number of weddings, I know that you will have two main concerns:

 We really don’t want to have someone there on our special day poking a camera in peoples faces and making all our guests feel watched.

-Let me put you at ease and let you know that the most common feedback I get from my couples is that they felt relaxed around me and how much all their guests warmed to me.
+Let me put you at ease and reassure you know that the most common feedback I get from my couples is that they felt relaxed around me and how much all their guests warmed to me.

-I do wedding photography as it is my passion, it is not my full-time job – but it is something I truly enjoy and it is a privilege to be part of your special day.
+I do wedding photography across Kent as it is my passion, it is not my full-time job – but it is something I truly enjoy and it is a privilege to be part of your special day.
 My daughter Poppy (who is in the photo above), is now aged 11 and has developed a passion for photography.
 Poppy runs her own photography blog “photography fun“, so you could say that it is in our DNA.

 The number one reason to pick someone for your wedding photography in Kent is the quality of the pictures they take.
-If you like the look of the photos of other weddings and would be happy for your big day to be documented in my style then get in touch.
+If you like the look of my photos of other weddings and would be happy for your big day to be documented in my style then get in touch.